 Humanities › History & Culture Hallie Quinn Brown Harlem Renaissance Figure Share Flipboard Email Print Hallie Quinn Brown.
-Courtesy Library of Congress History & Culture Women's History Important Figures History Of Feminism Key Events Women's Suffrage Women & War Laws & Womens Rights Feminism & Pop Culture Feminist Texts American History African American History African History Ancient History and Culture Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century View More By Jone Johnson Lewis Women's History Writer B.A., Mundelein College M.Div., Meadville/Lombard Theological School Jone Johnson Lewis is a women's history writer who has been involved with the women's movement since the late 1960s.
-She is a former faculty member of the Humanist Institute. our editorial process Jone Johnson Lewis Updated July 03, 2019 Known for: popular lecturer and dramatic elocutionist, role in Harlem Renaissance, preservation of Frederick Douglass home; African American educator Dates: March 10, 1845?/1850?/1855? - September 16, 1949 Occupation: educator, lecturer, club woman, reformer (civil rights, women's rights, temperance) Hallie Quinn Brown Biography: Hallie Brown's parents were former slaves who married about 1840.
-Her father, who bought his freedom and that of family members, was the son of a Scottish plantation owner and her African American overseer; her mother was the granddaughter of a white planter who had fought in the Revolutionary War, and she was freed by this grandfather.
+Library of Congress History & Culture Women's History Important Figures History Of Feminism Key Events Women's Suffrage Women & War Laws & Womens Rights Feminism & Pop Culture Feminist Texts American History African American History African History Ancient History and Culture Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century View More By Jone Johnson Lewis Women's History Writer B.A., Mundelein College M.Div., Meadville/Lombard Theological School Jone Johnson Lewis is a women's history writer who has been involved with the women's movement since the late 1960s.
+She is a former faculty member of the Humanist Institute. our editorial process Jone Johnson Lewis Updated November 01, 2020 Known for: popular lecturer and dramatic elocutionist, role in Harlem Renaissance, preservation of Frederick Douglass home; Black American educator Dates: March 10, 1845?/1850?/1855? - September 16, 1949 Occupation: educator, lecturer, club woman, reformer (civil rights, women's rights, temperance) Hallie Quinn Brown Biography: Hallie Brown's parents were formerly enslaved people who married about 1840.
+Her father, who bought his freedom and that of family members, was the son of a Scottish enslaver and her Black American overseer; her mother was the granddaughter of a White enslaver who had fought in the Revolutionary War, and she was freed by this grandfather.
 Hallie Brown's birth date is uncertain.
 It is given as early as 1845 and as late as 1855.
 Hallie Brown grew up in Pittsburgh, Pennsylvania, and Chatham, Ontario.
 She graduated from Wilberforce University in Ohio and taught in schools in Mississippi and South Carolina.
 In 1885 she became dean of Allen University in South Carolina and studied at the Chautauqua Lecture School.
 She taught public school in Dayton, Ohio, for four years, and then was appointed lady principal (dean of women) of Tuskegee Institute, Alabama, working with Booker T. Washington.
 From 1893 to 1903, Hallie Brown served as professor of elocution at Wilberforce University, though on a limited basis as she lectured and organized, traveling frequently.
 She helped promote the Colored Woman's League which became part of the National Association of Colored Women.
-In Great Britain, where she spoke to popular acclaim on African American life, she made several appearances before Queen Victoria, including tea with the Queen in July 1889.
+In Great Britain, where she spoke to popular acclaim on Black American life, she made several appearances before Queen Victoria, including tea with the Queen in July 1889.
 Hallie Brown also spoke for temperance groups.
-She took up the cause of woman suffrage and spoke on the topic of full citizenship for women as well as civil rights for black Americans.
+She took up the cause of woman suffrage and spoke on the topic of full citizenship for women as well as civil rights for Black Americans.
 She represented the United States at the International Congress of Women, meeting in London in 1899.
-In 1925 she protested segregation of the Washington (DC) Auditorium being used for the All-American Musical Festival of the International Council of Women, threatening that all black performers would boycott the event if segregated seating were not ended.
-Two hundred black entertainers did boycott the event and black participants left in response to her speech.
+In 1925 she protested segregation of the Washington (DC) Auditorium being used for the All-American Musical Festival of the International Council of Women, threatening that all Black performers would boycott the event if segregated seating were not ended.
+Two hundred Black entertainers did boycott the event and Black participants left in response to her speech.
 Hallie Brown served as president of several organizations after she retired from teaching, including the Ohio Federation of Colored Women's Clubs and the National Association of Colored Women.
 She served as a representative of the Women's Parent Missionary Society of the African Methodist Episcopal Church at the World Missionary Conference in Scotland in 1910.
 She helped raise funds for Wilberforce University and helped initiate the drive to raise funds to preserve Frederick Douglass' home in Washington, DC, a project undertaken with the help of Douglass' second wife, Helen Pitts Douglass.
 In 1924 Hallie Brown supported the Republican Party, speaking for Warren Harding's nomination at the Republican Party convention where she took the opportunity to speak up for civil rights.
 She published a few books, mostly connected with public speaking or famous women and men.
 Background, Family Mother: Frances Jane Scroggins BrownFather: Thomas Arthur Browna fifth of six children Education Wilberforce University: B.S., 1873, salutatorianWilberforce University: honorary M.S.
 1890, honorary doctorate of laws, 1936 Organizational Affiliations: Tuskegee Institute, Wilberforce University, Colored Woman's League, National Association of Colored Women, International Congress of Women Religious Association: African Methodist Episcopal Church (A.M.E.)
 Also known as Hallie Brown.